 |BIO-639L||Human Gross Anatomy Lab||0|

-During the program students are required to successfully complete two semester of teaching assistantship in the Anatomy and Physiology I and II laboratories.
+During the program students are required to successfully complete a teaching assistantship in the Anatomy and Physiology I and II laboratories.

 Students entering the program as graduate students must meet the following criteria: